-In recent years, new drug-like substances have been created.
-These are sometimes known as ‘legal highs.'
+New drug-like substances are sometimes known as ‘legal highs.'
 But they are illegal and have serious health risks.
 People who buy and sell 'legal highs' are breaking the law.

 Stay safe when you are out and about, having fun, online and everywhere else